KelvinTegelaar/CIPP/src/pages/_got-questions.md

 <details><summary>Who are the developers?</summary>

 We almost all work for Managed Service Providers (MSPs) who develop CIPP on a voluntary basis though some contributors may be paid to work on specific features or projects.
-The development team is lead by:
+The development team is led by:

 * [Kelvin Tegelaar](https://www.cyberdrain.com)
 * [Gavin Stone](https://www.gavsto.com)